Baird Maintains Badger Meter (BMI) Neutral Recommendation

 What are Other Shareholders Doing?

-MCMVX - Monongahela All Cap Value Fund holds 4K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 4K shares, representing a decrease of 28.57%.
-The firm decreased its portfolio allocation in BMI by 25.75% over the last quarter.
+IGM - iShares Expanded Tech Sector ETF holds 7K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 9K shares, representing a decrease of 26.79%.
+The firm increased its portfolio allocation in BMI by 13.02% over the last quarter.

-FSCFX - Strategic Advisers Small-Mid Cap Fund holds 22K shares representing 0.08% ownership of the company.
-In it's prior filing, the firm reported owning 22K shares, representing an increase of 1.09%.
-The firm increased its portfolio allocation in BMI by 25.37% over the last quarter.
+Gamco Investors, Inc. Et Al holds 110K shares representing 0.38% ownership of the company.
+In it's prior filing, the firm reported owning 117K shares, representing a decrease of 6.53%.
+The firm increased its portfolio allocation in BMI by 1.19% over the last quarter.

 TPWCX - TIAA-CREF Social Choice Low Carbon Equity Fund Premier Class holds 8K shares representing 0.03% ownership of the company.
 No change in the last quarter.

-Envestnet Asset Management holds 49K shares representing 0.17% ownership of the company.
-In it's prior filing, the firm reported owning 43K shares, representing an increase of 12.30%.
-The firm increased its portfolio allocation in BMI by 22.01% over the last quarter.
+Jackson Creek Investment Advisors holds 8K shares representing 0.03% ownership of the company.

-FLXSX - Fidelity Flex Small Cap Index Fund holds 3K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 3K shares, representing an increase of 5.81%.
-The firm decreased its portfolio allocation in BMI by 0.56% over the last quarter.
+Keebeck Alpha holds 4K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 0K shares, representing an increase of 100.00%.

 What is the Fund Sentiment?

-There are 631 funds or institutions reporting positions in Badger Meter.
-This is an increase of 64 owner(s) or 11.29% in the last quarter.
-Average portfolio weight of all funds dedicated to BMI is 0.26%, an increase of 35.42%.
-Total shares owned by institutions decreased in the last three months by 0.86% to 28,205K shares.
-The put/call ratio of BMI is 0.74, indicating a bullish outlook.
+There are 634 funds or institutions reporting positions in Badger Meter.
+This is an increase of 59 owner(s) or 10.26% in the last quarter.
+Average portfolio weight of all funds dedicated to BMI is 0.26%, an increase of 38.14%.
+Total shares owned by institutions decreased in the last three months by 1.56% to 28,160K shares.
+The put/call ratio of BMI is 1.08, indicating a bearish outlook.

 Badger Meter Background Information